shakebugs/shake-docs/docs/android/crash-reports/deobfuscation.md

 </TabItem></Tabs>

-After this, add the following gradle task to your app's *build.gradle* file.
+After this, add the following gradle task to your app's *build.gradle* file:

 ```groovy title="build.gradle"
 // highlight-start